Message from Dr. Vincent

 The Division of Diversity and Community Engagement (DDCE) is committed to advancing a learning and working environment that is equitable and accessible to all individuals.
 Of paramount importance to this work are our units and staff dedicated to disability services and the Office of Institutional Equity.
 Based in the philosophy that all individuals should be assured equal access and opportunity, these areas and units are committed to serving the university in fulfilling the intent and spirit of equal opportunity laws as well as fostering awareness within the University community.

-- Campus Diversity and Strategic Initiatives, directed by Dr. Sherri L. Sanders
+- Strategic Initiatives, directed by Dr. Sherri L. Sanders

 Staff and Advisory Council

 The DDCE team spans dozens of units, organizations and partnerships.
 View the profiles of our key staff.